Supplement: Topics a Department Might Explore in a Program Review

 Faculty, instructors, adjuncts, teaching staff, and others who serve as instructors of record for courses.
 This term does not include instructional support staff who support the teaching of courses.

 have the resources and support needed to implement active learning in their courses?
-See the section on for details.
+See the section on Supporting Research-Based Teaching in Your Department for details.

 • Evidence of student learning, e.g., What assessments are being used to monitor and evaluate student learning?
 What is the evidence that students’ learning meets stated learning goals in specific courses and throughout the curriculum?
 How do your program’s student learning outcomes connect with and support institution-level efforts, such as general education and institutional